 One day some villagers were out hunting and they stopped on the hawks’ island.
-They built a smoky fire for some relief from gnats and mosquitoes and the smoke also irritated the fledgling hawks, who could not yet fly.
+The men built a smoky fire for some relief from gnats and mosquitoes, and the smoke also irritated the fledgling hawks, who could not yet fly.
 The men heard these birds’ cries and started building a proper fire so they could cook and eat them.

-The mother hawk sent her mate to get help from the osprey.
+The she-hawk sent her mate to get help from the osprey.
 The osprey dove into the lake and sprinkled water from his wings to douse the fire.
 The men, who were climbing the tree to get the birds when the osprey arrived, came down without them.
-They built another fire and when they started climbing again, the osprey returned with more water.
-Again and again the osprey destroyed their fire and the men came down the tree empty-handed to light it anew.
+They built another fire, and when they started climbing again, the osprey returned with more water.
+Again and again, the osprey destroyed their fire, and the men came down the tree empty-handed to light it anew.

 The men scrambled back to the island and decided to sleep, then catch the young hawks in the morning.
-This time the she-hawk sent her mate to ask the Bodhisatta for help and he said he would come kill the hunters.
+This time the she-hawk sent her mate to ask the Bodhisatta for help, and he said he would kill the hunters.
 They saw the Bodhisatta swimming toward them and fled.

-The osprey, turtle, and hawks all joined the Bodhisatta on the island in celebration of their victory.
-The Bodhisatta spoke to them about the value of friendship and told them to never break its bonds; and for the rest of their lives none of them ever did.
+The osprey, turtle, and hawks all joined the Bodhisatta on the island to celebrate their victory.
+The Bodhisatta spoke to them about the value of friendship and told them to never break its bonds; and for the rest of their lives, none of them ever did.

 In the Lifetime of the Buddha

-Now known as the “man of many friends,” he wed the woman he had wooed and they received many gifts from the king on down.
+Now known as the “man of many friends,” he wed the wise young woman, and they received many gifts from the king on down.
 On the seventh day, they invited the Buddha and five hundred disciples to their home and offered them great gifts.
 The Buddha thanked them and gave a sermon, after which the couple had a breakthrough in understanding dharma.